axodotdev/cargo-dist/book/src/reference/config.md

 * `AZURE_TENANT_ID`
 * `AZURE_SUBSCRIPTION_ID`

 These values identify the Azure identity; they are not authentication credentials.
-The generated workflow currently reads them from the GitHub `secrets` context, so configure them as repository secrets or secrets on the `release` environment.
+The generated workflow currently reads them from the GitHub `secrets` context, so configure them as repository secrets.

 All signing profile fields are required and must not be blank.